EL CABO AND AMAZON US EAST WIND FARMS

 - Twin Buttes II (Colorado, 75 MW): equipped with 36 Siemens Gamesa wind turbines, it is located in Lamar, close to the existing Twin Buttes wind farm.

-At the same time, and within the sphere of offshore wind power, AVANGRID Renewables has recently sent a proposal to develop Vineyard Wind, a large-scale wind power project off the Massachusetts coast.
-When it becomes operational in 2019, it will be the first large-scale wind farm of its kind in the United States.
+At the same time, and within the sphere of offshore wind power, AVANGRID Renewables is in the process to develop Vineyard Wind, a large-scale wind energy project off the Massachusetts coast.
+The complex, which is expected to go into service in 2023 and that construction began in November 2021, will be the first large-scale wind farm of its kind in the United States.

 (*) 81.5% owned by Iberdrola.